-- Tests can be written early in the project. - Requirements discuss high-level functionality. - Can create tests using the requirements. - Creating tests supports requirement refinement. - Tests can be made concrete once code is built.
+- Tests can be written early in the project. - Requirements discuss high-level functionality. - Can create tests using the requirements. - System testing does not require a detailed design. - Creating tests supports requirement refinement. - Tests can be made concrete once code is built.